Re-entry

 General Course Students

-You will be automatically entered for any deferred or failed assessments during the UG IRDAP, but may opt out of taking these resit assessments if you wish, please contact the General Course Dean if you have any questions.
+You will be automatically entered for any deferred or failed assessments during IRDAP, but may opt out of taking these resit assessments if you wish, please contact the General Course Dean if you have any questions.

 Intercollegiate Students